 Building classroom community and sustaining that community during the school year is very important.
 I do this through the use of whole group games.
 It also “kills two birds with one stone” because I can practice a math skill and have students work together at the same time.
 Students can practice math fact fluency with addition, subtraction, multiplication, and division.

-Back to School Resource #7: Math Spoons
+Back to School Resource #7: Math and Reading Mysteries

 Back to School Resources #8: Fact Fluency